 |

-Check for an open or short in the wire between the crankshaft position sensor connector terminal 2 and the ECM connector J2 terminal 15.
+Check for an open circuit or short circuit in the wire between terminal 2 of the crankshaft position sensor connector and terminal 15 of the J2 connector of the ECM controller.

 |